anlattner/MediaServer/README.md

 # A Guide to Installation

 This meant to document the installation of my media server stack.
-Based off of : .
+Based off of [Perfect Media Server](https://perfectmediaserver.com/blog/) .
 Underlying infrastructure is Ubuntu with MergeFS and SnapRaid providing a single mount point for storage and periodic snapshot of data.
 Applications are then ran in docker via docker-compose on top of this data store.

 This was built on top of a clean Ubuntu install with Docker, Docker-Compose and Samba already installed (via apt).
 Any configuration type files are included in this repository along with instructions.
 For any backups/reinstallations a manual copy of files in opt and var locations would be needed.